Iasa-Global/btabok/pages/competency_model/collaboration_and_negotiation.md

 | :-: | :-: |
 | **CITA- Foundation** | -   The Learner will learn to identify views and viewpoints of the stakeholders
 | **CITA -- Associate** | -   The Learner will be able to identify the objectives of his stakeholders
-| **CITA -- Specialist** |-   The Learner will be able to communicate his requirements to the stakeholders effectively
+| **CITA -- Professional** |-   The Learner will be able to communicate his requirements to the stakeholders effectively
 | | -   The Learner will be able to identify what is required to engage the stakeholder in order to ensure continuous commitment
-| **CITA -- Professional** |-   The Learner will be able to communicate and negotiate with the stakeholders to achieve results
+| **CITA -- Distinguished** |-   The Learner will be able to communicate and negotiate with the stakeholders to achieve results
 | | -   The Learner will be able to understand the constraints of the stakeholders and appropriately engage them